Aleipata Islands

-The Aleipata Islands are a group of four uninhabited islands off the eastern end of Upolu Island, Samoa.
+The Aleipata Islands are a group of four uninhabited islands off the eastern end of Upolu Island, Samoa, in central South Pacific Ocean.
 The islands are eroded volcanic tuff rings, and consist of a small northern pair on Upolu's barrier reef, and a larger southern pair outside it.
 Collectively the islands have an area of about 1.7 km2.
 Administratively, the islands are part of the Atua district.
 The islands are important for Samoa's biodiversity and are protected by the Aleipata Marine Protected Area.

 Geography

 From north to south, the islands consist of: